Like A Giant Chocolate Brownie Baked Inside A Pie!

 Classic pie crust is made from scratch, stuffed with a decadent chocolate filling, and topped with homemade whipped cream.
 The evaporated milk gives this pie a velvety smooth texture and a rich, creamy taste.
 The pie is baked long and slow on the lowest rack of the oven for a texture that is custard like without being dry.
 It’s almost like a brownie pie!

 If you’ve never had chocolate chess pie, this classic southern recipe is perfect to try!
-Great for feeding a crowd, it’s easy to make and tastes as if it came from a bakery.
+Great for feeding a crowd, it’s easy to make and tastes as if it came from your favorite local bakery.

 Ingredient Notes